Qizhen Zhang (Irene)

 Prior to my PhD, I was a member of technical staff at Cohere building frameworks and training LLMs.
 I wrote my Master's thesis on cooperative multi-agent reinforcement learning at the University of Toronto and the Vector Institute.

-Email / Tweets / GitHub / Google Scholar
+Email / Tweets / Google Scholar

 profile photo